Last Updated on September 21, 2021 by Ope Quadri

 The government needs to urgently review import tariffs on selected inputs for production

-Reduction CBN’s financing of fiscal deficit
+Reduction in CBN’s financing of fiscal deficit

 The Godwin Emefiele-led CBN has a huge role to play in its primary assignment of stabilizing the economy and controlling inflation,